• Home

 Check out this before and after using a microwave flower press!

-It is just me, or do you think the invention of a microwave flower press is genesis!
-Not only can you press flowers quickly, but also preserve their natural beauty for many years ahead.
+Is it just me, or do you think the invention of a microwave flower press is genius?
+Not only can you press flowers quickly, but you also preserve their natural beauty for many years ahead.

 Have you tried it?
 Please share your results in the comments below or Tag #farmhousechicliving on Instagram to share them with me.
 And don’t forget to pin these step-by-step instructions for pressing flowers in the microwave now.